adhuliya/sparcv8-ajit/src/cortos/README.md

 ## Stage 2
 Objective: To be able to run N programs on N threads with a shared lock.

+## Stage 2.5
+Objective: To be able to run N programs on N threads with M shared locks.

 ## Stage 3
 Objective: To be able to run N programs on N threads with a fixed shared queue.